The Last Sacrifice: The End of the Silver Millennium

 "Mother, I was just meeting the other future senshi," Michiru protested, grimacing in pain as her mother grabbed her arm and roughly dragged her away.

 "There will be none of that, either.
 As an Outer Senshi you will fight alone so there will be no need to mingle with the warrior children of Jupiter, Mars, and Uranus."
 The rulers of the named planets glared at the Queen of Neptune as she passed them, furious at the insult to their planets but unwilling to argue with the irate woman.
-Haruka sensed that something terrible had happened among the kings and queens to isolate Neptune from her peers.
+Haruka sensed that something terrible had happened among the kings and queens to isolate Neptune from her peers, though the tension seemed old.
 She had no idea why the queen singled her out, though.
 As Michiru's mother removed her from the ballroom, her teal eyes locked with Haruka's emerald once more, a request and a promise passing between them.
 No matter what her mother thought, Michiru would see Haruka again.

 As soon as the irate queen was gone, the other rulers gathered near the dais and began to collect their own children.
 Koshu, an old pain in his dark eyes, took Haruka's hand to lead her away.
 "Shousha is right, of course.
 No matter what Setsuna told me the other day, you won't be training with these girls.
 The Outer Senshi train and fight together and only interact with the Inner Senshi at Court functions."